 |Position:||Director of Sports Performance|

-Tommy Sheehan first came to Columbia in the fall of 1990 as a graduate assistant on the football staff, reuniting him with Columbia’s head coach at the time, Ray Tellier.
-Tellier had originally recruited the Buffalo, N.Y., native when he was head coach at the University of Rochester.
-Sheehan spent three years on the Columbia staff, and earned a master’s in applied physiology.
+Sheehan first came to Columbia in fall 1990 as a graduate assistant on the football coaching staff, reuniting him with Ray Tellier, Columbia’s head coach at the time.
+Tellier had originally recruited the Buffalo, N.Y., native when he was the head coach at the University of Rochester.
+Sheehan spent three years on the Columbia staff and earned a master’s degree in applied physiology.

-Well-known throughout the strength and conditioning profession, he was asked to produce an instructional DVD for the Cleveland Indians, on movement training in an off-season conditioning program.
-It was shot at the Indians’ Jacobs Field and distributed to the players in the Cleveland system.
+Nationally known throughout the strength and conditioning profession, he was asked to produce an instructional DVD for the Cleveland Indians, on movement training in an off-season conditioning program.
+It was filmed at the Indians’ Jacobs Field and distributed to the players in the Cleveland system.

-Sheehan and his wife, Dr. Tricia Lipani, live on Morningside Heights with their daughter Guiliana, born in April 2008.
-Dr. Lipani, a former track and field athlete at Columbia, is a psychologist in the hematology department at Columbia University Medical Center.
-She holds a master’s and Ph.D. in clinical psychology from Vanderbilt.
+Sheehan and his wife, Dr. Tricia Lipani, live in Harlem with their daughters Giuliana (9) and Carolina (6).
+Dr. Lipani, a former Columbia track and field athlete, is a clinical psychologist in the special needs clinic at Columbia University Medical Center.